-Today I’m so excited to share with you the final reveal of our kitchen renovation!
+Today I’m excited to share with you our kitchen renovation.
 I think you will agree this is a pretty mind-blowing transformation and we did it without removing a single kitchen cabinet.
 Obviously, this saved us an enormous amount of money and yet it didn’t diminish the impact of this dramatic kitchen renovation.

 I’m including a few ‘before and after’ photos because I think the difference is so compelling.
 The photo below shows you the original kitchen as it looked before the renovation.
 We had already replaced the lighting over the island when we moved in a year ago, as well as painted the walls greige in anticipation of the project I envisioned.

 Below is the same view in the completed kitchen and you can see nothing was moved from it’s place and yet the striking change and overall feel is like the difference between night and day.
 From dark and depressing with no real design sense, the kitchen is now light and airy, with a French influenced sensibility and antique touches to play off the classic details.

 I’ve detailed the construction in a series of individualized posts (which you can access at the bottom of this post), and this post focuses on styling and ensuring the space reflected my taste and lifestyle.
 I try to keep my counters relatively clear and spent a good bit of time shopping for just the right accessories to accommodate the things I deemed necessary to keep readily available.

 The previous kitchen was dominated by dark cherry cabinets, a muddy toned ceramic floor and black granite counters.
 The choppy backsplash was part granite and part steel grey tile and the net effect was dour and characterless.
 It felt oppressive to me every time I walked into the room.